linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 5. Switch on **Numeric Keypad** and **Caps Lock Prompt** if you want.

 #### Keyboard Layout
+Set the keyboard layout to customize the keyboard for the current language.
+When you press a key on the keyboard, the keyboard layout controls which characters are displayed on the screen.
+After changing the keyboard layout, the characters on the screen may not match the characters on the keyboard keys.

 You have set a keyboard layout during system installation, but you can add more for other purposes.

 ![layout](jpg/layout.png)